-17. The General Assembly should consider enacting legislation to amend Section 2-90 and Section 4-33a of the General Statutes to encourage timely reporting by agencies of matters that may be currently under investigation.
-(2018 PA 18-137 Section 1)

-- 18. The General Assembly should consider enacting legislation to amend Section 4-33a of the General Statutes to allow the Auditors of Public Accounts flexibility in determining the manner in which agencies report matters with large numbers of reportable events in their normal course of business.
-(2018 PA 18-137 Section 2) - 19.
+- 20. The General Assembly should consider enacting legislation to amend Section 2-90 and Section 4-33a of the General Statutes to encourage timely reporting by agencies of matters that may be currently under investigation.
+(2018 PA 18-137 Section 1) - 21.
+The General Assembly should consider enacting legislation to amend Section 4-33a of the General Statutes to allow the Auditors of Public Accounts flexibility in determining the manner in which agencies report matters with large numbers of reportable events in their normal course of business.
+(2018 PA 18-137 Section 2) - 22.
 The General Assembly should consider including agency human resources directors as mandated reporters of ethics violations, as required for others by Section 1-101pp of the General Statutes.
-(2018 PA 18-137 Section 3) - 20.
+(2018 PA 18-137 Section 3) - 23.
 The General Assembly should consider an amendment to Section 4-37g(b) of the General Statutes to allow the Auditors of Public Accounts to conduct a full audit of the books and accounts of any foundation established under that section, in accordance with the provisions of Section 2-90, if the foundation failed to have a full audit of its books and accounts as required under Section 4-37f(8) of the General Statutes.
 Also, the General Assembly should consider an amendment to Section 4-37f(8) of the General Statutes to require that the foundation's audit be completed and the audit report issued within six months of the end of the foundation's fiscal year.
-(2018 PA 18-137 Sections 4 and 5) - 21.
-The General Assembly should consider an amendment to Section 5-164a(c) of the General Statutes to reflect the policy changes implemented by the State Employees Bargaining Agent Coalition (SEBAC) agreements, Office of Labor Relations General Notices, Governor Rell's Executive Order No. 27-A, and Governor Malloy's Executive Order No. 3 related to rehired state retirees.
-(2018 PA 18-137 Section 23) - 22.
-The General Assembly should consider revising Section 2-90(b) of the General Statutes to allow our office to conduct audits of security services reimbursements from the Bradley Enterprise Fund to the Department of Emergency Services and Public Protection on a biennial basis rather than an annual basis.
-(2018 PA 18-137 Section 6) - 23.
-The General Assembly should consider modifying the existing procurement laws to include a requirement that the Auditors of Public Accounts review all requests from executive branch agencies anticipating a need for audit services to determine whether such services are necessary and whether the Auditors of Public Accounts could provide this work.
-(2018 PA 18-137 Section 9) - 24.
-The General Assembly should consider amending Section 19a-80(c) of the General Statutes to change the background check requirement to a precertification process.
-(2018 PA 18-137 Section 25)
+(2018 PA 18-137 Sections 4 and 5)